rgitrepo/kubernetes-beginner-to-pro/docs/day5/labels-selectors.md

     run: <pod_name>
 ```

 This ensures that even without user-defined labels, each pod can still be managed and queried effectively.
+This can also be an **interview question.**

 [Back to TOC](#table-of-contents)